owncast/owncast.github.io/content/docs/systemservice.md

 toc: true
 ---

-You can setup Owncast to run under [systemd](https://systemd.io/) to it's a managed service on your machine that automatically starts when your machine does.
+You can optionally setup Owncast to run under [systemd](https://systemd.io/) so it's a managed service on your machine that automatically starts when your machine does.

 Below is an example configuration.